Robutler

 type: 'widget_message',

-content: 'User message text'
+content: 'User message text',

 }, '*');

-1. Widget sends widget_message event
+1. Widget sends a widget_message event.

-2. Frontend validates message structure
+2. Frontend validates the message structure.

-3. Content appended as user message
+3. Content is appended as a user message.

-4. Agent processes the new message
+4. Agent processes the new message.

 Browser Detection

 WebAgents widgets are only available to browser clients.
 The system detects browsers via User-Agent headers (Mozilla, Chrome, Safari, Firefox, Edge).
+OpenAI ChatKit widgets may work in more contexts since they don't require iframe support.

 OpenAI ChatKit Widgets